duckfood/PeacemakerAI/README.md

 - **Lightweight Spatial Data Store**: Leverages persistent data stores for observed objects and spatial queries.
 Enhanced decision-making without knowledge of unseen droids and structures.
 - **Human-like Operational Constraints**: Operates with the knowledge and constraints of a human player for fair play.
 Knows what a player would have the opportunity to know.
 - **Enhanced Droid Intelligence**: Utilizes queued timers to enhance droid awareness while maintaining smooth performance.
 Droids operate efficiently and purposefully, with self preservation top priority.
-- **Outperforms Nullbot, Cobra, Bonecrusher, SemperFi, and FishBot**: Bests existing bots despite their knowledge of unseen objects.
+- **Outperforms NullBot, Cobra, Bonecrusher, SemperFi, and FishBot**: Bests existing bots despite their knowledge of unseen objects.
 Efficiently pacifies multiple opponents in free for all for total world peace!

 ### Attribution
 **Inspired by the prototypical SemperFi from the base Warzone 2100**.
-Although they share similar naming conventions, PeacemakerAI has undergone significant revisions and enhancements thanks to assistance from qwen3, granite4, deepseek-coder-v2, and gpt4 large language models.
+Although they share similar naming conventions and structure, PeacemakerAI has undergone significant revisions and enhancements thanks to assistance from qwen3, granite4, deepseek-coder-v2, and gpt4 large language models.
 Special thanks to GitHub Copilot and Claude Haiku 4.5 for assistance solving the toughest bugs.

 ### Motivation
 PeacemakerAI grew out of a project to explore advanced JavaScript while leveraging large language models for coding assistance.